Monday, November 30, 2009

 Tuesday, November 24, 2009

-THEORY CORNER BOOK REVIEW: "SUNDAGGER.NET"
+THEORY CORNER BOOK REVIEW

 It's a Tony Hillerman-type novel about an Anglo woman who's invited by modern Indians to participate in their sweat lodge ceremonies.
 It's not my thing, but I'd hoped that reading a little bit of a novel written by a woman exclusively for other women would give me some insight into the sex, and I wasn't disappointed.